rikhoffbauer/react-abac/README.md

 );
 ```

+See the `./example` directory for a full example.

 ## Concepts

 ### Roles

 A role describes what purpose (role) a user has within the system on a very high level.
+A user can have multiple roles.

 It is recommended when using typescript to define the roles as an enum like so: